rameshelamathi/fof/UPGRADE NOTES.md

 As a result we removed the HAL support from FOF and ask you to implement whichever JSON metadata scheme you want yourself.

+### Discontinued mcrypt support

+The mcrypt PHP extension has been declared deprecated since PHP 7.1, the minimum PHP version supported by FOF 3.6.
+Moreover, it's not been maintained since 2003, making it unsuitable for production.
+PHP recommends replacing it with OpenSSL.
+To this end we had modified our Encrypt package to work with both mcrypt and OpenSSL since FOF 3.0.13 released in August 2016.
+In FOF 3.6 we are completely removing mcrypt support.
+This change is transparent as long as you use the `Encrypt\Aes` class.
+If you were instantiating `Encrypt\AesAdapter\Mcrypt` directly your code will break.

 # FOF 3.5.4

 ## Common Blade view templates